About Loreley

 Loreley began teaching regular classes in the early 1990s.
 She is well known for her patient teaching style and attention to technique.
 Some of her students have themselves gone on to become teachers and performers.

-Loreley is a member of the IDTA (International Dance Teachers Association) and her students have been among the first to take the IDTA's new medal test exams in belly dancing.
+Loreley is an IDTA-qualified belly dance teacher and a member of the IDTA (International Dance Teachers Association).
+Her students were among the first to take IDTA exams in belly dancing when they were introduced in 2003.

-In addition to being a full-time dancer, Loreley is a part-time archaeologist and museum professional, specialising in early prehistory and Egyptology.
+In addition to being a full-time dancer, Loreley is a part-time archaeologist, specialising in early prehistory and Egyptology.